We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 Like I mentioned earlier, there’s sometimes no rhyme or reason why some important features are omitted from the RV manufacturing process.
 In our fifth wheel, our bathroom lacked a towel bar AND a toilet paper holder.
 So, we had to install both bathroom accessories.

-Being apprehensive about screwing heavy duty brackets or dry wall screws into our walls, we decided to mount our new towel bar from the bottom of the cabinet above the commode instead.
-But also, there wasn’t ample space to hang our towels from the wall.
+Being apprehensive about screwing heavy duty brackets or dry wall screws into our fifth wheel’s walls, we decided to mount our new towel bar from the bottom of the cabinet above the commode instead.
+But also, there wasn’t ample wall space to mount a towel bar anyway.

 Our bathroom towel bar project took less than a half hour to complete.
 It cost less than twenty bucks!